Energy stable neural network for gradient flow equations: Energy stable network (EStable-Net)

+The network architecture that we use is a generalization of the block structure Autoflow proposed in the DOSnet \cite{lan2023dosnet}, which has two levels of structures.
+On a coarse level, it is a general dynamical architecture Autoflow (autonomous flow) consisting of several learnable blocks to mimic the action of the evolution operators; see Fig.~\ref{fig..nn_structure}a.
+Inside each block, the structure is designed to incorporate the physical and/or numerical properties of the PDE, and here the design in each block is to enforce the energy stable property that is consistent with the gradient flow equations (whose formulation will be given in the next subsection); see the illustration in Fig.~\ref{fig..nn_structure}b.

-The architecture of our energy stable neural network EStable-Net for solving gradient flow equations consists of a few energy decay blocks, with input being the initial condition $\phi^0$ and the output the solution $\phi^T$ at time $T$.
-The output of the $n$-th block are quantities $\phi^n$ and $U^{n}$, which have the same dimensions as the discretized solution $\phi$ and the discretized auxiliary variable $U$, respectively, and such output can be interpreted as an intermediate state of the evolution process of the gradient flow equation.
-This block architecture follows the Autoflow structure in the neural network DOSnet \cite{lan2023dosnet} for solving evolution equations.
+Specifically, the architecture of the proposed energy stable neural networks EStable-Nets for solving gradient flow equations consists of a few energy stable blocks, with input being the initial condition $\phi^0$ and the output the solution $\phi^T$ at time $T$.
+The output of the $n$-th block includes the $\phi^n$, which have the same dimensions as the discretized solution $\phi$ and can be interpreted as the intermediate states of the evolution process of the gradient flow equation.
+The output of the $n$-th block also includes some auxiliary quantities to enforce the energy stable properties, which will be discussed in Sec.~\ref{subsec:arch}.
+The output of the network is